 What would a classic southern Italian pasta, with classic southern Italian tomatoes, be without a southern Italian serving bowl?
 It would still be good, but a colorful bowl is such bright and festive addition to the dinner table!
 Ours is from Ravello.
 If you visit, make sure to check out Pascal.
 They have the most beautiful and intricate designs.
 We can’t wait to go back!
-For something easy to get online, we love this bowl from Luisaviaroma (they have really cool stuff, check them out!) and this one as well.

 - Pour olive oil to a small stockpot or large saucepan (we used this one), just enough to coat the bottom of the pan.

 - Rinse the fresh tomatoes and cut them in half lengthwise.
 Add to the pan and place over low heat.
 Add the garlic to the pan, along with a pinch of sugar (you can add more later if needed) and a few sprigs of fresh basil.